 There maybe trade offs to explain.
 Chances are some may have been invisible.
 There may be emergent barriers.
 Perhaps we were more resource constrained than we thought.
 Perhaps there was a high expectation of achieving X and we did not.
 But X is still the aim.
 Maybe some goals need postponing.

-For each piece of ‘yes we can’, find and explain the ‘we cannot, however’.
+For each ‘yes we can’, find and explain the ‘we cannot, however’.
 This yin yang of expectations is powerful, often overlooked.

 Throw embarrassment out of the window.
 Practice the humble act of saying no, explaining why, and describing what ‘we can however do’ and will do.
 You coming with me?